craffit/sbt-elm/README.md

 [![Build Status](https://api.travis-ci.org/sutiialex/sbt-elm.png?branch=master)](https://travis-ci.org/sutiialex/sbt-elm)

-A plugin for integrating the elm compiler with Scala Build Tool and Play Framework.
+A plugin for integrating the Elm compiler with Scala Build Tool and Play Framework.
 It is based on `sbt-web` and `com.typesafe.sbt:js-engine`.

 Inspired from [sbt-stylus](https://github.com/huntc/sbt-stylus), following this